Uniswap/docs/docs/V3/guides/04-flash-callback.md

 if (amount1Owed > 0) pay(token1, address(this), msg.sender, amount1Owed);
 ```

-finally, we send the profits to the `payer`, which is the original `msg.sender` of the `initFlash` function, which executed the flash transaction and in turn triggered the callback.
+Finally, we send the profits to the `payer`, which is the original `msg.sender` of the `initFlash` function, which executed the flash transaction and in turn triggered the callback.

 ```solidity
     if (amountOut0 > amount0Owed) {